Glycogen storage disease type 0

 Glycogen storage disease type 0 is a disease characterized by a deficiency in the glycogen synthase enzyme (GSY).
 Although glycogen synthase deficiency does not result in storage of extra glycogen in the liver, it is often classified as a glycogen storage disease because it is another defect of glycogen storage and can cause similar problems.
-There are two isoforms (types) of glycogen synthase enzyme; GSY1 in muscle and GSY2 in liver, each with a corresponding form of the disease.
+There are two isoforms (types) of glycogen synthase enzyme; GSY1 in muscle and GSY2 in the liver, each with a corresponding form of the disease.
 Mutations in the liver isoform (GSY2), causes fasting hypoglycemia, high blood ketones, increased free fatty acids and low levels of alanine and lactate.
 Conversely, feeding in these patients results in hyperglycemia and hyperlactatemia.

 Signs and symptoms

-The most common clinical history in patients with glycogen-storage disease type 0 (GSD-0) is that of an infant or child with symptomatic hypoglycemia or seizures that occur before breakfast or after an inadvertent fast.
+The most common clinical history in patients with glycogen storage disease type 0 (GSD-0) is that of an infant or child with symptomatic hypoglycemia or seizures that occur before breakfast or after an inadvertent fast.
 In affected infants, this event typically begins after they outgrow their nighttime feeds.
 In children, this event may occur during acute GI illness or periods of poor enteral intake.

 Mild hypoglycemic episodes may be clinically unrecognized, or they may cause symptoms such as drowsiness, sweating, lack of attention, or pallor.
 Uncoordinated eye movements, disorientation, seizures, and coma may accompany severe episodes.

 Glycogen-storage disease type 0 affects only the liver.
 Growth delay may be evident with height and weight percentiles below average.
 Abdominal examination findings may be normal or reveal only mild hepatomegaly.
 Signs of acute hypoglycemia may be present, including the following:

 Causes

-Glycogen-storage disease type 0 is caused by genetic defects in the gene that codes for liver glycogen synthetase (GYS2), which is located on chromosome band 12p12.2.
+Genetic defects in the liver glycogen synthetase gene (GYS2) cause glycogen-storage disease type 0.
+The gene is located on chromosome band 12p12.2.

 Glycogen synthetase catalyzes the rate-limiting reaction for glycogen synthesis in the liver by transferring glucose units from uridine 5'-diphosphate (UDP)-glucose to a glycogen primer.
 Its action is highly regulated by a mechanism of phosphorylation and dephosphorylation and modulated by counter-regulatory hormones including insulin, epinephrine, and glucagon.

 Mutations in the gene for liver glycogen synthetase (GYS2, 138571) result in decreased or absent activity of liver glycogen synthetase and moderately decreased amounts of structurally normal glycogen in the liver.
-Mutational studies of patients with glycogen-storage disease type 0 do not demonstrate correlations between genotype and phenotype.
-[3] A different gene (GYS1, 138570) encodes muscle glycogen synthetase, which has normal activity in patients with glycogen-storage disease type 0A.
+Mutational studies of patients with glycogen storage disease type 0 do not demonstrate correlations between genotype and phenotype.
+[3] A different gene (GYS1, 138570) encodes muscle glycogen synthetase, which has normal activity in patients with glycogen storage disease type 0A.